timusgg/simple_todo/README.md

 # simple_todo
 A simple to-do list in python.
+Uses prettytable for formatting.